evenfurther/hibp-check/README.md

 Also, if you want the compromised passwords to appeared in plain text on the console, you can add the `--show-password` before `keepass` on the command line.

+### Can I trust you with my password database?

+Absolutely not, please check the code yourself.
+The only crate able to do network access used in this project is `reqwest` and it is only referenced in `src/network.rs`.